Home / Services / Complete Concussion Care

 We use a comprehensive approach to concussion treatment, including:

 • Manual Therapy – Since 100% of concussions involve whiplash, we address strain in the head, neck, and shoulders to reduce lingering symptoms and promote recovery.
+Our clinic is trusted for concussion physiotherapy in Five Dock.

 • Exercise Therapy – Rest alone isn’t the answer.
 Gradual, controlled exercise improves blood flow, reduces symptoms, and supports mental well-being.